Law

 Marie-Pierre DUMONT

-Clémence MOULY
+Clémence Moully

 Contact:

-Higher Education Diploma in Notarial Studies (DESN)
+Diploma in Advanced Notarial Studies (DESN)

 The DESN has two objectives:

-• Teaching students about notarial ethics
+• Teaching students about the ethics of the notary profession

-Training to become a notary
+Training to Become a Notary

-doctoral school
+doctoral program

-Management team
+Management Team

 Director: Prof. Jérôme ROUX

-Secretariat: Iwona BROUSSE
+Secretary: Iwona BROUSSE

 Reception: 2nd floor of Building 1 – Office 2.03